smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 ## Using the Agent Commands in File Arrival Jobs

-The recommended method for configuring File Arrival jobs in OpCon Schedules is to select the IBM i job sub-type of \"File Arrival\" and then fill in the unique job definition panel.
-The Variables tab of the IBM i job can also be used to set additional command parameters using the \$@ Agent variable naming convention to represent any given command parameter keyword.
+The recommended method for configuring File Arrival jobs in OpCon Schedules is to select the IBM i job sub-type of "File Arrival" and then fill in the unique job definition panel.
+The Variables tab of the IBM i job can also be used to set additional command parameters using the $@ Agent variable naming convention to represent any given command parameter keyword.
 The File Arrival job sub-type will cause the Agent to format and submit the CHKFILE or CHKIFSFIL command, with any optional
-\$\@VARIABLE parameters, as the File Arrival job.
+$\@VARIABLE parameters, as the File Arrival job.

 Before the OpCon File Arrival job definition panel was supported for IBM i jobs, the job sub-type of Batch Job was used and the CHKFILE or